The Immortal Life of Henrietta Lacks

 (After reference hours)

 Click this link and complete the form with your question.
-Please allow 24 hours for response, Monday-Friday.
+Please allow 24 hours for response from library staff, Monday-Friday.

 "Her name was Henrietta Lacks, but scientists know her as HeLa.
 She was a poor black tobacco farmer whose cells—taken without her knowledge in 1951—became one of the most important tools in medicine, vital for developing the polio vaccine, cloning, gene mapping, in vitro fertilization, and more.
 Henrietta’s cells have been bought and sold by the billions, yet she remains virtually unknown, and her family can’t afford health insurance."